The Age of Pittosporum undulatum [WEED]

 Know the Enemy

-Enemy is a dramatic word for this species, but one that is apt when it comes to talking about Pittosporum undulatum in our native bush.
-A Tree from 4 -15 m tall with lush evergreen domed growth, heavenly scented white/cream flowers and striking orange fruits and woody seeds that are favored by native animals as a valuable food source.
+Enemy may be a dramatic word to use when speaking about a plant species, but it is apt when it comes to the way Pittosporum undulatum has colonised many of our Australian native ecosystems.
+A Tree from 4 -15m tall with lush evergreen domed growth, heavenly scented white/cream flowers and striking orange fruits and woody seeds that are favored by native animals as a valuable food source.

 The Perfect Storm

 Pittosporum undulatum's ability to adapt to altered environmental conditions is a testament to its ecological flexibility.
-Originally confined to cool, damp forest areas, undulatum has successfully colonised a range of habitats, thriving in environments enriched by human activities such as nutrient runoff due to chemical fertilisers used in farming and gardening practices.
+Originally confined to cool, damp forest areas, undulatum has successfully colonised a range of habitats, thriving in environments that are enriched by human activities, such as nutrient runoff due to chemical fertiliser use in farming and home gardening practices.
 Many other native species can’t handle the high levels of phosphorus leached into soils and river systems through such practices.

 Pre-colonisation, Fire was a welcome and common occurrence in the Australian landscape.
 Our native flora harnessed the fires power, evolving with it.
 Many Native species need fire for seed germination, using it as an essential and irreplaceable element in their reproductive process.

 The decline in fire frequency since colonisation has disrupted the natural checks on undulatum's spread, allowing it to outcompete native species that rely on fire for seed germination.
-This highlights the unintended consequences of human interventions in natural processes and the need for holistic ecosystem management approaches.
-This is something First Nations people keenly understood.
+The unintended consequences of human interventions in natural processes has allowed undulatum to thrive in ecosystems they once couldn’t due to regular fire which unlike many species, they can not survive.
+This is another reason Australia needs to reexamine its fire management practices and implement holistic ecosystem management approaches.
+Something First Nations people keenly understood.

-Undulatum is a plant that enjoys cool, damp forest areas what were mostly fire free which allowed them to grow, confined to wet, damp nutrient rich gullies from South East Queensland down to Victoria.
-Growing well in these conditions has meant they have not evolved to use fire or smoke for germination nor are they adapted to survive fire.
+Undulatum is a species that evolved in cool, damp temperate rainforest areas that were mostly free from bushfire.
+The wet, damp nutrient rich gullies of South East Queensland New South Wales and Victoria has meant they have not evolved to use fire or smoke for germination nor are they adapted to survive fire.

 Understanding the mechanisms driving seed dispersal is crucial for predicting and managing the spread of invasive or weed-like species.
-Undulatum's prolific spread across vast distances is facilitated by birds that disperse its seeds through fecal matter.
-This makes management incredibly hard.
+Undulatum's prolific spread across vast distances is facilitated by birds and mammals that disperse its seeds through their fecal matter making management incredibly hard.

 Management